microm3gas/microm3gas/README.md

 - 👋 Hi, I’m @microm3gas
 - 👀 I’m interested in ... continued learning, but have put the technical things aside for the moment.
 - 🌱 I’m currently learning ... how to fix a ton of stuff
 - 💞️ I’m looking to collaborate on ...
+Solar systems and powering RV's with said systems.
 - 📫 How to reach me ...

 <!---